-Learn the Types and Causes of Vaginal Infections
+The Types of Vaginal Infections and Their Causes

 Vaginal infections are triggered by diverse causes, and each one can be identified by its specific symptoms.
-For this reason, it is essential to recognize the symptoms in order to receive timely diagnosis and treatment
+For this reason, it's essential to recognize the symptoms in order to receive timely diagnosis and treatment.

 2. Bacterial vaginosis